INSIDE: Everything you need to know about Japanese Drinks in Japan.

 - Barley tea (mugicha)

 I also have it on good authority that the hot Japanese coffee (canned coffee) from a Japanese convenience store is not too shabby and at less than 150 yen, it’s a good enough substitute when you can’t find any fresh beans.
-Try it for yourself and let me know.

 Traditional Japanese Matcha Tea Ceremony

 Visit a traditional Japanese shrine or temple and you’ll likely find an opportunity to enjoy a traditional Japanese tea ceremony.
+Matcha tea is the unofficial National Drink of Japan (along with Sake).

 This is an authentic Japanese experience where you can observe the beauty of a Japanese tea ceremony.